The Arms Trade

 This is a victory for the world's people.
 The ATT [...] will be a powerful new tool in our efforts to prevent grave human rights abuses or violations of international humanitarian law.
 And it will provide much-needed momentum for other global disarmament and non-proliferation efforts.

 In all parts of the world, the ready availability of weapons and ammunition has led to human suffering, political repression, crime and terror among civilian populations.
 Irresponsible transfers of conventional weapons can destabilize security in a region, enable the violation of Security Council arms embargoes and contribute to human rights abuses.
-Importantly, investment is discouraged and development disrupted in countries experiencing conflict and high levels of violence, which also affect their ability to attain the Millennium Development Goals.
+Importantly, investment is discouraged and development disrupted in countries experiencing conflict and high levels of violence, which also affect their ability to attain the Sustainable Development Goals.

 Implications for the United Nations